deleonab/DockerEssentials/docker-container-networking.md

 - A tool for composing and building applications that run on more than one container

 - Containers in compose are services.
 One could be running ruby on rails and the other mysql
+- docker-compose.ml is the configuration definition for our services

+## WHY IS DOCKER COMPOSE USEFUL?
+### Start multiple containers with one command.